glycerine/uart/README.md

 https://github.com/glycerine/art-adaptive-radix-tree
 and it comes without greenpack serialization support.
 Thus it is unserialized ART, or uart.
-See the mother project above for full benchmark and built-in serialization capability.
+See the mother project above for full benchmark code and built-in serialization capabilities.

 This project provides an implemention of the Adaptive Radix Tree (ART) data structure[1].